sandrageorge/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+Challenges
+1- Binary data extraction: I used Sobel X with a threshold X-channel from HSV colour space.
+Then i migrated to the white mask from RGB space and yellow mask from HSV, these perfectly detected lane lines.
+2- Finding a way to implement the lane update function instead of executing a blind search for every frame.
+The Line() helped to store data that is accessible by every function in the pipeline.

+Further improvements
+1- The binary data extraction method used is very limited to near-perfect light condition.
+This is the main reason of the system failure when testing using the challenge video.
+2- Sanity checks could help improve the tracking quality.